shxntanu/shxntanu/README.md

 </div>

 - I’m currently learning **App Development using Flutter**.
-- My interests lie in native iOS and Android development, along with Full Stack Web Development.
+- My interests lie in _native iOS and Android development_, along with _Full Stack Web Development_.
-- Started with Front-End Web Development using HTML, CSS and Bootstrap and moved onto Application Development using Flutter.
+- Started with Front-End Web Development using _HTML_, _CSS_ and _Bootstrap_ and moved onto Application Development using Flutter.
-- I’m looking for help with Javascript.
+- I’m looking for help with _JavaScript_.
 - I'm proficient in **Python, C++ and Java**.
 - Ask me about: Python, Java, Dart and C++.
 - Knows Hindi, English and Marathi.